googleapis/ruby-common-tools/owlbot-postprocessor/README.md

 ### Releases

 Releases are handled via release-please.
-After a release is tagged on GitHub, a Cloud Build job will trigger that builds the production image (with the `latest` Docker image tag.)
+After a release-please pull request is merged, a GitHub Actions job will automatically tag the release.
+This will, in turn, trigger a Cloud Build job that builds the production image (with the `latest` Docker image tag.)

+Normally, release-please will offer a release PR automatically after semantic changes are merged into the owlbot-postprocessor directory.
+It can also be run manually by triggering the "Release-Please OwlBot Postprocessor" GitHub Action.
+When triggering manually, you can also specify a particular version.

 It is also possible to build "ad-hoc" test images using the `toys release dev` command.
-These images are tagged with a timestamp rather than `latest`.
+These images are tagged with a timestamp (rather than `latest`).
+You need sufficient permissions in the "cloud-devrel-public-resources" project to run an ad-hoc build.